altamiro/bundle/README.md

 Features added:

 - Packages module with
+    - ACL (easy of use)
-    - ACL to control user and session
+    - Authentication and session control
     - TableGateway implementation
     - Entity class
     - Service class